 BOX is regulated by the SEC.
 BOX's options trades are cleared through The Options Clearing Corporation.
-BOX is also a party to a regulatory services agreement (the "RSA Agreement") with NASDAQ OMX Group, Inc., NASDAQ OMX BX, Inc. ("BX"), formerly BSE, and Boston Options Exchange Regulation LLC ("BOXR"), a wholly-owned subsidiary of BX.
-Under this agreement, BX has delegated to BOXR certain of its day-to-day responsibilities for the surveillance operations of the BOX marketplace and also administers the regulatory aspects of BOX's relationship with BOX Participants and has also delegated other market regulation services under a regulation services agreement to the Financial Industry Regulatory Authority, Inc., an SRO.
-The RSA Agreement will terminate on the earlier of May 31, 2012, or automatically on the 90th calendar day following the date BOX is approved as an SRO by the SEC or has obtained another regulatory service provider.
+BOX is also currently a party to a regulatory services agreement (the "RSA Agreement") with NASDAQ OMX Group, Inc., NASDAQ OMX BX, Inc. ("BX"), formerly Boston Stock Exchange, Inc., and Boston Options Exchange Regulation LLC ("BOXR"), a wholly-owned subsidiary of BX, under which BX acts as the SRO for BOX.
+Under this agreement, BX has delegated to BOXR certain of its day-to-day responsibilities for the surveillance operations of the BOX marketplace and also administers the regulatory aspects of

+BOX's relationship with BOX Participants and has also delegated other market regulation services under a regulation services agreement to the Financial Industry Regulatory Authority, Inc., an SRO.